aws-solutions/workload-discovery-on-aws/README.md

 * **OpensearchMultiAz** - Choose whether to create an Opensearch cluster that spans multiple Availability Zone.
 Choosing Yes improves resilience; however, increases the cost of this solution.

 **Note** - You will need to deploy in the same account and region as the S3 bucket that the deployment artefacts are uploaded to.

+## Troubleshooting
+If you encounter problems during or after the deployment of Workload Discovery, consult the [debugging flow](./debugging-flowchart.mmd) chart to help diagnose and rectify common issues.

 ## License